cobbzilla/mobiletto/README.md

 It does not run any process to maintain the mirror over time.
 Run the `mirror` command again to synchronize any missing files.

+The return value from `mirror` is a simple object with counters for how many files were successfully mirrored and how many files had errors:

+    {
+      success: count-of-files-mirrored,
+      errors: count-of-files-with-errors
+    }

 WARNING: Mirroring large data sets can be very time-consuming and bandwidth-intensive

 With the `mirror` call semantics it can sometimes be confusing to understand who is the